g0v-data/g0v-hackmd-archive/notes/NlzvLbx3Rb-1Gvi7AIOPlQ.md

 * Security Vulnerabilities: HTTP 1.1 does not provide built-in encryption or authentication mechanisms, leaving communications vulnerable to interception and tampering.
 While HTTPS can mitigate these risks, it was not mandatory in HTTP 1.1.

-## HTTP/2
-HTTP/2, published in 2015, brought significant improvements over its predecessor, addressing some of the limitations and inefficiencies of HTTP/1.1.

-HTTP/2 introduces the concept of HTTP streams, which enables multiple streams of requests and responses to be multiplexed over a single TCP connection.
-Unlike HTTP/1.1 pipelining, where requests need to be sent and received in a specific order, HTTP/2 streams are independent of each other, allowing for more efficient utilization of network resources.

-One of the key advantages of HTTP/2 is its ability to solve the head-of-line blocking issue at the application layer.
-With HTTP/2, if one stream encounters a delay or blockage, it doesn't hold up the progress of other streams on the same connection.
-This leads to improved performance and reduced latency, especially in scenarios where multiple resources need to be fetched to render a web page.

-Additionally, HTTP/2 introduced a server push capability.
-With server push, the server can proactively send resources to the client before they are requested.
-This is particularly useful for scenarios where the server knows in advance which resources the client will need based on the initial request.
-By pushing resources preemptively, HTTP/2 reduces the need for additional round trips between the client and server, further improving performance and reducing page load times.
+### HTTP/2: The Transition
+HTTP/2, introduced in 2015, marked a significant advancement over HTTP/1.1 by addressing its limitations and introducing innovative features.
+It introduced HTTP streams, enabling multiplexing of multiple requests and responses over a single TCP connection, thereby improving network resource utilization.
+Unlike HTTP/1.1 pipelining, HTTP/2 streams are independent, resolving the head-of-line blocking issue and leading to enhanced performance and reduced latency.

-Overall, HTTP/2 offers a more efficient and robust protocol for modern web applications, with features designed to optimize performance, reduce latency, and improve the user experience.
+Additionally, HTTP/2 introduced server push capability, allowing servers to proactively send resources to clients, further optimizing performance and reducing page load times.
+Overall, HTTP/2 offers a more efficient and robust protocol for modern web applications, prioritizing performance, latency reduction, and enhanced user experience.

 HTTP/2, brought significant improvements over HTTP/1.1 by addressing its limitations and introducing new features.
 Here are the key features, strengths, and limitations of HTTP/2: